-The RCM methodology is used to develop or optimize the asset maintenance program of a company or facility.
+The RCM methodology is used to develop or optimize the maintenance program for physical assets.
 The final outcome of an RCM program is the implementation of a strategy to help companies ensure that any physical asset, system or process continues to do whatever its users want it to do in its present Operating Context.
 Increasing equipment reliability is key and can result in any number of positive outcomes; namely, reduced downtime, improved safety, increased productivity, and reduced overall maintenance costs.

-The RCM process identifies the functions of the assets that are most vital and then seeks to maximize maintenance strategies so that system failures are kept at a minimum and equipment reliability is increased.
-It entails asking seven questions about the asset or system under review:
+The RCM process identifies the functions of the assets that are most vital and then seeks to maximize maintenance strategies so that system failures are eliminated or kept at a minimum and equipment reliability is increased.
+It entails asking seven questions about the asset or system under review.